 The County Executive submitted the proposed 2013 Budget to the County Legislature on September 17, 2012.
 The County Legislature adopted the 2013 Budget on November 20, 2012, which included legislative amendments totaling \$3.3 million, and was balanced according to the budgetary basis of accounting.
 The 2013 Budget includes \$2.8 billion in appropriations, excluding interdepartmental transfers, to support the Major Operating Funds.
+The 2013 Budget includes a modest sales tax growth rate of 3.7% over 2012 projections.
 See "NIFA Approval of the 2013-2016 Multi-Year Financial Plan" within this section and "MONITORING AND OVERSIGHT - External - NIFA" herein.